More than just a mere subject, food as an art form became irrevocably intertwined with humanity.

-Some artists were able to prove that there is no need for the most precious food items as what Johannes Vermeer was able to translate in his famous painting “The Milkmaid.”
-Using the most common food (milk and bread) at the time as his subjects, the rich pigments, colors and lighting transformed the mundane into influence—evidently, still manifested today.
+Some artists also proved that there was no need for the most precious food items as what Johannes Vermeer was able to translate in his famous painting “The Milkmaid.”
+Using the most common food (milk and bread) at the time as his subjects, the rich pigments, colors, and lighting transformed the mundane into influence—evidently, still manifested today.

 Notable works of Filipino artists that feature ordinary life include Fernando Amorsolo’s 1906 painting “Fruit Vendors” that shows a local market scene, and Jose Blanco’s “Mother and Child” illustrating a mother breastfeeding her child amid a bountiful harvest.

 In the Philippines, one prominent celebration that embodies food as art is the Pahiyas festival (pahiyas came from the word payas, which means decoration) in Lucban, Quezon.
-Every 15th of May, the townsfolk would decorate houses with fruits, vegetables and colorful kiping or leaf-shaped wafer made of rice and food coloring.
+Every 15th of May, the townsfolk would decorate houses with fruits, vegetables, and colorful kiping or leaf-shaped wafer made from rice and food coloring.